-“We could…but then, where would we put all those garden supplies?”
+“We could…but where would we store all those garden supplies?”
 Rory asked.

-“There aren’t that many,” Agnes replied, smiling, “but a garden does need a place to enjoy the view.
+“There aren’t that many,” Agnes replied, “but we do need a place to relax and enjoy a view of the garden.
 Maybe we should add a gazebo.”
 She ran her hand up his arm.
 “They’re very romantic.”

 “A gazebo,” Rory repeated.
 “Hmm…I think that would be a fine idea.”
 He took her hand and kissed it.
 “Maybe one large enough for a waltz?”

-“I don’t see why not,” Agnes said.
-They were still holding hands as they walked down the stairs and out the front door.
+Agnes smiled.
+“I don’t see why not.”
+They were still holding hands as they went downstairs and out the front door.

 MacInnes Mansion, Present day

 Gabbi McCrae opened the door as George Bronson walked up the front steps.
 He was tall, Native American and very handsome.
 He was also the contractor, who had agreed to help Gabbi with her kitchen remodel.
 Being a chef, she had definite ideas about what she wanted in the space.

 “Did you bring the cabinet?”
 Gabbi asked.

 “Of course,” George replied, noticing her blue eyes turned almost lavender as she smiled.
 “It’s in the back of my truck.
 I just need some help unloading it.”

 “I’ll go with you,” said one of the volunteers, who was helping to get the house ready for the Halloween party in two weeks.
 Gabbi and her cousin Moira Dunbar had agreed to host the party at the mansion for the local animal shelter after their original location was flooded.